NordPool/public-intraday-api-example/README.md

-# Nord Pool Intraday Example code #
+# Nord Pool Intraday API Example Code #

-This repository contains the example Client for interaction with Nord Pool Intraday Trading platform.
+This repository contains an example client for interaction with Nord Pool Intraday Trading platform.
 The respective documentation is located at [our Development Portal](https://developers.nordpoolgroup.com/v1.0/docs/id-introduction).

 ## Disclaimer ##